Prayer

 Photo: Egharevba Terry

-Egharevba Terry was shortlisted in The Annual Bridgette James Poetry Competition, 2025.
+Egharevba Terry's poem was highly commended in The Annual Bridgette James Poetry Competition, 2025.
 He is a Nigerian banker who writes as if exhaling ache, his poems bruise softly, drawn from waiting rooms, broken clocks, and borrowed faith.

 He said, 'This poem draws from my return to my grandfather’s homeland, where the gardens and fields that once taught me the language of life now whisper their slow farewell.'